Paul DeJong Preview, Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective nine K/9, which ranks 11th in the league.
+- The nine strikeouts per nine innings compiled by the Padres pitching staff ranks 10th in MLB.

-- The Padres have the sixth-ranked team ERA among all MLB pitching staffs (3.90).
+- The Padres have a 3.88 team ERA that ranks sixth across all MLB pitching staffs.

-- Padres pitchers combine to give up 148 home runs (1.1 per game), the ninth-fewest in the league.
+- The Padres give up the ninth-fewest home runs in baseball (150 total, 1.1 per game).

-- The Padres will look to Avila (0-1) in his third start this season.

-- His most recent appearance came on Saturday against the Milwaukee Brewers, when the right-hander went 4 1/3 innings, surrendering five earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.